 Section 26 may apply if the deceased beneficiary is a child, grandchild or great grandchild of the will maker.
 If that deceased beneficiary has a child or grandchild of his/her own who is alive when the will maker dies than the gift to that deceased beneficiary may pass on that deceased beneficiary’s estate.

 Certain conditions must be satisfied for Section 26 to apply.
 Also Section 26 works in a peculiar way which needs a little explanation.
 This article discusses in greater detail how Section 26 works.

 Section 26 of the Singapore Wills Act Chapter 352

 If a named beneficiary (Person A) is a child or issue (ie grandchild or great-grandchild) of the will maker for Section 26 to apply :

 - Person A must have a child or grandchild of his/her own (Person B); &

 - Person B must be alive when the will maker passes away; &

-- the Will does not say that the gift is to fail in the event person A dies before the will maker; &
+- the Will doesn’t say that the gift is to fail if Person A dies first; &

-- the Will expresses no contrary intention to Section 26 applying.
+- the Will itself doesn’t prevent Section 26 applying

-If any of these four conditions are not met the gift fails.
+then Section 26 will apply.
+However, if any of these four conditions are missing then the gift to Person A fails.